 It is starting to get cold in certain parts of the country, so inspect your chimney now.
 Ideal temperatures for chimney work is between 40 and 70 degrees, striving for cloud coverage and low wind.
 This will keep supplies at optimal performance and keep workers comfortable.
 Read this article for some more detail.

-You can learn how to do tasks like this and more by signing up for our online courses for Masonry and Bricklaying certification, for both the apprentice and master levels.
+You can learn how to do tasks like this and more by signing up for our online courses for Masonry and Bricklaying training, for both the apprentice and master levels.
 Check out our website to learn mor about how you can start your new satisfying career today!

 Recently, students and geeks alike are teaming up to sell bricks for great causes!
 For what seems like insane amounts of money for bricks, the donations per brick are helping to create wonderful things.

 Thanks to Matthew Inman (from The Oatmeal), people can donate $125 to get a few lines of text (name, message, anything) on a brick which will then be used to help build a museum to honor Nikola Tesla Tesla is probably best known for the Tesla Coil found in many science classrooms but he was also responsible for AC power and transmission.
 The Tesla Museum will seek to help people learn about his contributions to the world and gain the recognition of his peers such as Edison.
 Over $2 Million has been raised thus far from crowdfunding and other forms of donation.
 Outside of this $2 Million, $200,000 has been raised by selling bricks.
 There are also options to donate more for walls, added text or images on bricks, and more.
 For those not willing to donate as much, shirts are available online for $15 and $24 donations.
 The location surrounds Tesla’s original lab and the roof will be replaced using the first batches of brick donations.